Generalized Redundant Calibration of Radio Interferometers: Introduction

-There are two canonical types of errors in a redundant radio array.
-The pointing errors refer to the fact that the beams of individual element are not aligned (i.e the telescope points away from the zenith in a transit array configuraion) and geometry errors, which means that the entire dish is displaced from its nominal lattice positions affecting the effective baseline lengths.
+\pa{We will focus on two of the canonical errors} in a redundant radio array\pa{, pointing errors and geometric errors.
+Some of the other canonical errors include beam shape and beam size.} The pointing errors refer to the fact that the beams of individual element are not aligned (i.e the telescope points away from the zenith in a transit array configuration) and geometric errors, which means that the entire dish is displaced from its nominal lattice positions affecting the effective baseline lengths.
 These are the kinds of errors that we study, but we do not explicitly fit for them.
-Instead, we build a general pixelized description of the response of each element that is arbitrarily fine-resolved given by a tunable parameter $M$.
+Instead, we build a general pixelized description of the response of each element that is arbitrarily fine-resolved given by a tunable parameter $M$. \pa{Ideally, our scheme would also be able to deal with beam shape and beam size issues, however we focus on geometric and pointing errors.}